Copyright 2014 MillieAnne Lowe, Orange County, California

 While Geri’s humor had everyone in stitches, I stepped outside the room and felt my tender midriff.
 The orderlies had hauled the Commander out and cleaned up after him right away.
 I overheard the men talking about the fight.
 It seems that no one staffing on that floor had ever liked him.
 “Man, did you see the power punches Eric threw on him?
 Man, I wish it had been me punching that bad ass.
 He’s bossed me around long enough!”

 I made a mental note that I would share this conversation with everyone later.
 I had no doubt the creep would be back to claim revenge.
 Somehow, I had to prevent him from bothering any of us again.

 My friends and the nurses were still laughing when I went back in the room.

 “Eric, now that you’ve put down a gorilla,” said Geri, “I think you’d better take these young ladies home.”
-She looked at me, “Haley, you can’t stay here and live on donuts and sleep in our chairs.
+She looked at me, “Hayley, you can’t stay here and live on donuts and sleep in our chairs.
 You have to go home, too.”